Aurelia (mother of Caesar): Character

 The historian Tacitus considered her an ideal Roman matron and thought highly of her, because she offered her children the best opportunities of education.
 Plutarch described her as a woman of discretion.
 Highly intelligent, independent and renowned for her beauty and common sense, Aurelia was held in high regard throughout Rome.

 Aurelia and her family were very influential in her son's upbringing and security.
 Her husband, the elder Gaius Caesar, was often away, so the task of raising their son fell mostly on Aurelia's shoulders.
 When the younger Caesar was about 18, he was ordered by the then dictator of Rome, Lucius Cornelius Sulla, to divorce his young wife Cornelia Cinna, daughter of Lucius Cornelius Cinna who had supported Sulla's archenemy Marius.
-Young Caesar firmly refused, and by so doing, put himself at great risk from Sulla.
+Young Caesar firmly refused, which put himself at great risk from Sulla.
 Aurelia became involved in the petition to save her son, defending him along with her brother Gaius Cotta.

-After Cornelia's death in childbirth, Aurelia raised her young granddaughter Julia in her stead and presided as mistress over her son's households.
+After Cornelia's death in childbirth, Aurelia raised her young granddaughter Julia and managed her son's households.
 Caesar subsequently married Pompeia Sulla, granddaughter of Sulla.
-In 62 BC, during the Bona Dea festival held at Caesar's house, one of Aurelia's maids discovered that Publius Clodius had infiltrated the house while disguising as a woman, in order to start or continue an affair with her second daughter-in-law Pompeia.
+In 62 BC, during the Bona Dea festival held at Caesar's house, one of Aurelia's maids discovered that Publius Clodius had infiltrated the house while disguised as a woman, in order to start or continue an affair with her second daughter-in-law Pompeia.
 The two may have had certain improper relations before, but was subdued by Aurelia's close watch upon the women's residence.
 Clodius was later charged with the crime of sacrilege by Lucius Lentulus since his trespass caused the interruption of the sacrifice.
 Aurelia later appeared as a witness during the trial, along with her daughter Julia, testifying that she had ordered Clodius to leave.
-Caesar divorced Pompeia Sulla over this incident without any real proof she had committed adultury or fornication with Clodius.
+Caesar divorced Pompeia Sulla over this incident without any real proof she had committed adultery with Clodius.
 Caesar's reason for the divorce was that "Caesar's wife, like all Caesar's family, must be beyond suspicion".